Anjali2305/DAA-Practical-2021/README.md

 As you may notice, in both cases it is important to retrieve the node by their key rather quickly from performance considerations.
 Question-02
 Complexity:
+Sorting of edges takes O(ELogE) time.
+After sorting, we iterate through all edges and apply the find-union algorithm.
+The find and union operations can take at most O(LogV) time.
+So overall complexity is O(ELogE + ELogV) time.
+The value of E can be at most O(V2), so O(LogV) is O(LogE) the same.
+Therefore, the overall time complexity is O(ElogE) or O(ElogV)
 Applications:
 -Cluster analysis
 -Image segmentation